lopezdsr/sql-query/data_skipping.md

 ### Creating data skipping indexes

-When creating a data skipping index on a data set, you first have to decide which columns to index and then you choose an index type for each column.
+When creating a data skipping index on a data set, you have to decide which columns to index, and you have to choose an index type for each column.
 Your choices depend on your workload and data.
 In general, you index columns that are queried the most in the `WHERE` clause.
 The three supported index types are MinMax, ValueList, and BloomFilter.

 The following example creates a data skipping index on the `metergen` data set: